Vincent Fepulea'i

-Faleomavaega Vincent Fepulea'i (born date unknown) is a Samoan former rugby union player.
+Faleomavaega Vincent Fepulea'i (born c.
+1965) is a Samoan former rugby union player.
 He played as a scrum-half.
 Currently, as of 2015 he is Samoa Rugby Union CEO.

 Career

 His first cap for the Manu Samoa was against Wales, at Cardiff, on November 12, 1988 and his last international cap was against Romania, at Bucharest, on October 14, 1989.